Albert Medal for Lifesaving

 The event that led to the introduction of the Albert Medal for Gallantry on Land was the Tynewydd Colliery disaster which occurred on 11 April 1877.
 In many ways, although it was tragic the disaster at Tynewydd was, by the standards of the time when single mining accidents often claimed hundreds of lives, relatively unremarkable.
 However, as the enthralling saga of the determined, dangerous and stoic rescue of the surviving colliers was dramatically and episodically reported in the press it captured the imagination of the public and MPs.
 Consequently, released from Windsor Castle on 25 April 1877, it was announced that "the Albert Medal, hitherto only bestowed for gallantry in saving life at sea, shall be extended for similar actions on land, and that the first medals struck for this purpose shall be conferred on the heroic rescuers of the Welsh miners".

+The Albert Medal in gold was last awarded in 1945.
+The Albert Medal royal warrant was not amended to reflect decisions in the late 1940s to cease awarding the Albert Medal in gold and to only award the Albert Medal (in bronze) posthumously.
+In 1971, the Albert Medal was revoked (along with the Edward Medal) and all living recipients as at 21 October 1971, were deemed holders of the George Cross.
+Although all surviving recipients were deemed George Cross holders, they had the option of whether to exchange their insignia.

 Aya-I-Ga, Neighbour or Nipper (c.1882 – 21 June 1954) was a police tracker and stockman in the Northern Territory of Australia.
 He is the first Indigenous Australian to win a medal for gallantry, for saving a policeman from drowning in 1911.

-The Albert Medal in gold was abolished in 1949, being replaced by the George Cross, and the second class of Albert Medal (in bronze) was only awarded posthumously.
-In 1971, the Albert Medal was discontinued (along with the Edward Medal) and all living recipients were invited to exchange the award for the George Cross.
-From the total of 64 eligible to exchange, 49 took up the option.

 The last two awards were promulgated in the London Gazette of 31 March 1970, to the late First Officer Geoffrey Clifford Bye of Boolaroo, New South Wales, Australia, and on 11 August 1970 to the late Kenneth Owen McIntyre of Fairy Meadow, New South Wales, Australia.